Maintaining your weight over the long term

 It is not in human nature to be perfect.
 There will be times when, for whatever reason, you will give in to temptation or fatigue and eat things you should not, or fail to exercise when you should.
 Your chances of sustaining your weight loss will also rise significantly if you create contingency plans to help you minimize the impact these lapses will have on your maintainance compliance.

-The first useful thing you can do is to inoculate yourself against the idea that a lapse in routine is a failure.
+The first useful thing you can do is to protect yourself against the idea that a lapse in routine is a failure.
 A lapse is nothing more than a small break with routine.
-It means little in the scheme of things if you manage the lapse in such a way that it doesn't spread or grow.
+It means little if you manage the lapse in such a way that it doesn't spread or grow.
 A lapse is not a failure unless you let it become one.
 When you lapse (the chances are high that you will do so occasionally), do not panic about it.
 Simply accepting that you lapsed and returning to your maintainance program is the wisest course of action.

 In addictions counseling the acronym HALT stands for four conditions that addicts are taught to avoid so as to minimize relapse: Hungry, Angry, Lonely and Tired.
 These same distressing conditions can make dietary lapses more likely too.
 Therefore, avoid letting yourself get too hungry at any given moment by making sure that you eat regular meals and snack on healthy snacks as you feel the need.
 Never starve yourself while attempting to lose weight.
 Starving one's self can lead to impulsive eating and can lead to eating disorders when taken to extremes.
 Do what you can to minimize the other three conditions too, and you will have assisted yourself in keeping to your healthy routines.